© All Rights Reserved shinenyc

 Most banks have money exchange, but it is advisable to use state banks like Banco Nacional, since they generally have lower rates.

 US banknotes are also commonly used in Costa Rica and in tourist settings a lot of things are priced in US Dollars.

 To do paid work in Costa Rica you will need to be a resident or be sponsored by a local company.
 The newspaper La Nación has job listings on Sundays and Mondays.

 There are opportunities to do volunteering work, from teaching English to turtle conservation.

 If you would like to study Spanish in Costa Rica, there are several options.
 You could study Spanish at the beach and at the same time scuba dive and learn how to surf and just enjoy the sunrise (if you are in Montezuma at the Pacific side) or sunset (in Santa Teresa, Pacific side).
-There are also several schools to choose from in San José, for example at cidi-cr.com.
+There are also several schools to choose from in San José.
 Try to google and use the words "Spanish" and, for example, "surf school in Costa Rica".
 There are also schools if you are intending to be an English teacher that can make your certificate if you pass their tests and there are schools to become English/Spanish teachers.

 Related article: Spanish: Grammar, pronunciation and useful phrases

 Mekatelyu is a creole dialect that grew out of the English spoken by Jamaican immigrants in the 19th century.